roljs/Quickbooks-Excel-Add-in/README.md

 # Quickbooks-Excel-Add-in
-An Excel add-in that allows you to import data from your Quickbooks Online account and export to CollabDb
+An Excel add-in that allows you to import data from your Quickbooks Online account and export to CollabDb.

 ##Using the add-in
 If you just want to use  add-in, just sideload `excel-qb.xml` manifest which will load it from an instance running on Azure Websites.